Comac C909: C909 EMJ

 The C909 EMJ (Emergency Management Jet) is the dedicated rescue response variant of the C909 family.
 It has received its type certificate from the CAAC.

-On February 20, 2024, it is reported that the Chinese state-owned Henan Civil Aviation Development and Investment Group ordered 6 C909 variants including the C909 EMJ.
+On 20 February 2024, it is reported that the Chinese state-owned Henan Civil Aviation Development and Investment Group ordered 6 C909 variants including the C909 EMJ.

 C909 FFJ

-The C909 FFJ (Fire-Fighting Jet) is a specially modified variant dedicated for fire fighting missions, it was firstly announced on Paris Air Show 2025.
+The C909 FFJ (Fire-Fighting Jet) is a specially modified variant dedicated for fire fighting missions.
+It was first announced at the 2025 Paris Air Show.
 It is equipped with fire detection and surveillance equipments and is designed with multi-mission capabilities.
 As of June 2025, the variant is still under development.
+The variant is equipped with a water tank that has a capacity of up to 10 t, as well as 19 seats for evacuation requirements.

-On February 20, 2024, it is reported that the Chinese state-owned Henan Civil Aviation Development and Investment Group ordered 6 C909 variants including the C909 FFJ.
+On 20 February 2024, it is reported that the Chinese state-owned Henan Civil Aviation Development and Investment Group ordered 6 C909 variants including the C909 FFJ.

 C909 MSJ

 The C909 MSJ (Medical Service Jet) is a variant dedicated for medical rescue/transport missions.
 It has received its type certificate from the CAAC.

-On February 20, 2024, it is reported that the Chinese state-owned Henan Civil Aviation Development and Investment Group ordered 6 C909 variants including the C909 MSJ.
+On 20 February 2024, it was reported that the Chinese state-owned Henan Civil Aviation Development and Investment Group ordered 6 C909 variants including the C909 MSJ.